There’s something that’s been bugging me.

 Likewise, Lonely Planet just named vegetarian and vegan travel as next year’s travel trend (read the article here).

-These two travel movements seem to exist in almost entirely separate worlds.
-Yet, to me, there’s a (literal) elephant in the travel room that no one is talking about.
+Yet these two travel movements seem to exist in almost entirely separate worlds.
+Which means that there’s a (literal) elephant in the travel room that no one is talking about.

 Because the animal industry is the single biggest threat to the environment and the world’s biodiversity – as confirmed by the WWF, the UN, and many others.
 Read more in our article: One Easy Way to Reduce Your Environmental Impact Now.